About Technology Guide

 Biodiesel—Mono Alkyl Esters

 Biodiesel consisting of mono alkyl esters is one type of a renewable diesel fuel derived from a number of vegetable oils or animal fats.
 As a renewable fuel, biodiesel has been promoted to reduce petroleum consumption.
-However, the life cycle analysis for biodiesel still remains uncertain.
-Biodiesel reduces tailpipe emissions of PM, HC, and CO, while increasing NOx emissions.
+However, the life cycle analysis for biodiesel remains uncertain.
+Biodiesel increases engine-out emissions of NOx, while its effect on PM, HC, and CO depends on the engine technology.

 Biodiesel Standards & Properties